The right to a healthy life

-The first of three new films
+The second of three new films

-"There is a great deal of beauty there, in both the people and in Mother Nature.
-This message is perhaps more important than the statistics … this beauty is rare, the place is magical, and we wanted to keep that in sight.
-It's about the human connection and the fact that these people need help.
-So we chose to show the people, rather than dwell on the negative statistics.
-We chose to show the potential for betterment.”
+"There is a great deal of beauty there, in both the people and in Mother Nature," Lawrence said.
+"This message is perhaps more important than the statistics … this beauty is rare, the place is magical, and we wanted to keep that in sight.
+It's about the human connection and the fact that these people need help."

 Please help us deliver our life-saving work.
 Donate now